-When myeloma returns, it is called disease progression, or relapse or recurrence.
-You and your doctor will need to consider what treatment is needed to try to regain control of the disease.
+When myeloma returns, it is called disease progression, relapse or recurrence.
+You and your doctor will need to discuss what treatment is needed to try to regain control of the disease.

 While options for managing disease progression may have been considered in the initial treatment plan, many doctors like to discuss all the options again.
 This is because the risks and benefits of treatment are not as clear in people whose myeloma has relapsed, and your views and the disease characteristics may have changed.